isc-projects/bind9/doc/arm/reference.rst

 .. _also-notify:

 .. namedconf:statement:: also-notify
+   :tags: transfer
+   :short: Defines one or more hosts that are sent ``NOTIFY`` messages when zone changes occur.

    This option defines a global list of IP addresses of name servers that are also sent NOTIFY messages whenever a fresh copy of the zone is loaded, in